-13 Duration of an approval
+14 Duration of an approval

-- (1) All approvals granted under this bylaw have a duration of twelve (12) months, during which time the work shall have been completed to the satisfaction of the council. - (2) If the work is not completed to the satisfaction of the council within twelve (12) months, the owner or occupier must apply for a new approval before work can continue.
-The re-application fee is listed in the council's current Fees and Charges Schedule.
+(1) All approvals granted under this bylaw have a duration of three (3) years, during which time the work must be completed to the satisfaction of the council.

-14 Amending or transferring an approval

-- (1) A person granted an approval may, at any time within the duration of the approval, apply to the council to amend the approval or its conditions.
+- (2) If the work is not completed to the satisfaction of the council within three (3) years, the owner or occupier must apply for a new approval before work can start or continue.
+The re-application fee is listed in the council's current Fees and Charges Schedule. - 15 Amending or transferring an approval - (1) A person granted an approval may, at any time within the duration of the approval, apply to the council to amend the approval or its conditions.
 An application for amendment must be made in the same manner as an application for an approval, with any necessary modifications specified.
-In this instance, council may require, at its sole discretion, a new fee to be paid depending on the nature of the amendment sought. - (2) Approvals are not transferable to another person or to another property.

-15 Suspending or cancelling an approval

-- (1) The council may suspend or cancel an approval if: - (a) the applicant has not obtained a Work Access Permit see clause 17 of this bylaw; - (b) a resource consent for the work has been issued and there is no need for a separate approval see clause 6(2); - (c) upon inspection, in the opinion of the council the proposed construction work is likely to be unfit for purpose, unsafe or cause damage to public assets; for example, due to the wrong material used, wrong placement of the vehicle crossing as per the approved site plan, incorrect dimensions, or insufficient compaction of the sub-surface etc - (2) The suspension or cancellation takes effect from the date of the council's decision to suspend or cancel the approval.
-The notice must include the reasons for the council's decision. - (3) Suspending or cancelling an approval does not affect the council's powers to take other enforcement action under this bylaw, any other legislation or New Zealand law for the acts or omissions that were the reasons for the suspension or cancellation.
+In this instance, council may require, at its sole discretion, a new fee to be paid depending on the nature of the amendment sought. - (2) Approvals are not transferable to another property or to a different location at the property concerned. - (3) Approvals may be transferred to another person at the same property, such as a new property owner, if the council has been notified in writing of this transfer. - 16 Suspending or cancelling an approval - (1) The council may suspend or cancel an approval if: - (a) the applicant has not obtained a Work Access Permit before commencing construction see clause 18 of this bylaw; - (b) a resource consent for the work has been issued, or permission has been granted by the council for a private road or right-of-way under section 348 of the Local Government Act 1974, and there is no need for a separate approval - see clause 7(2) of this bylaw; - (c) upon inspection, in the opinion of the council the proposed construction work is likely to be unfit for purpose, unsafe or cause damage to public assets; for example, due to the wrong material used, wrong placement of the vehicle crossing as per the approved site plan, incorrect dimensions, or insufficient compaction of the sub-surface etc

+(2) The suspension or cancellation takes effect from the date of the council's decision to suspend or cancel the approval.
+The notice of cancellation must include the reasons for the council's decision.

+(3) Suspending or cancelling an approval does not affect the council's powers to take other enforcement action under this bylaw, any other legislation or New Zealand law for the acts or omissions that were the reasons for the suspension or cancellation.

-16 Other obligations not affected
+17 Other obligations not affected

-An approval does not affect or limit the obligations of any person to comply with any legislation that applies to the matters covered by the approval.
+An approval does not affect or limit the obligations of any person to comply with any legislation or regulatory requirements that applies to the matters covered by the approval.

-17 Working in the road corridor
+18 Working in the road corridor